Seagate/nx-lyve-cloud-plugin/src/lib/nx/sdk/settings_model.md

 ---------------------------------------------------------------------------------------------------
 ## GroupBox

 Grouping panel with a caption.
-Top-level groupboxes visually distinguished from the nested.
+Top-level groupboxes visually distinguished from the nested if the style is not specified or set to `"default"`.

+The `"style"` field is optional and accepts the following values:
+- `"default"` (top-level groupboxes will have style `"panel"` and nested will have style `"group"`)
+- `"panel"`
+- `"group"`
+- `"label"`

 ### Setting Model

     {
         "type": "GroupBox",
         "caption": "Top-level groupbox",
+        "style": "default",
         "items": [
             { "type": "CheckBox", "caption": "CheckBox", "description": "Hint" }, { "type": "SpinBox", "caption": "SpinBox",  "description": "Hint" },